Public Resource

 Lynsy Smithson-Stanley and Jack Zhou

 These exercises are, at their heart, about making your individual assumptions explicit to each other.
-By having clear conversations with coalition partners on these points, you can avoid harmful miscommunications that, at best, slow down the work of the coalition and, at worst, can splinter the coalition altogether.
-With that said, finding alignment may not be easy or quick, so we also foreground the importance of trust, cooperation, and empathy when approaching these discussions.
-While these questions are framed in terms of a new coalition getting off the ground, feel free to rephrase them to whatever stage matches your coalition’s trajectory.
+Candid conversations on these points can help avoid harmful miscommunications that, at best, slow down the work of the coalition and, at worst, splinter the coalition altogether.
+That said, finding alignment may not be easy or quick, so we also foreground the importance of trust, cooperation, and empathy when approaching these discussions.
+While some of these questions are framed in terms of a new coalition getting off the ground, feel free to rephrase them to match your coalition’s trajectory.
+Beyond the specific considerations in each section, we recommend that you revisit the following framing questions throughout your conversations.